 After all, if you can make more money by investing less, who wouldn’t want to do that, right?

-Well, just about anyone is able to invest in digital real estate.
+Just about anyone is able to invest in digital real estate.

-Now, when you’re doing your research, you’re gonna hear stuff like:
+When you’re doing your research, you’re gonna hear stuff like:

 Don’t let any of this scare you off, because this is all just part of the digital real estate world.